Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 > Implementing many properties without running the fuzzer could result in many false positives that all need to be debugged separately and rerun to confirm they're resolved which ultimately slows down your implementation cycle.

-## Property Refinement Process
+## Property refinement process

-Very shortly after we start running the fuzzer, we see that it breaks the property, so we can stop the fuzzer and generate a reproducer using the Recon extension automatically (or use the [Recon log scraper tool](../free_recon_tools/echidna_scraper.md) to generate one):
+Very shortly after we start running the fuzzer it breaks the property, so we can stop the fuzzer and generate a reproducer using the Recon extension automatically (or use the [Recon log scraper tool](../free_recon_tools/echidna_scraper.md) to generate one):

 ```javascript
     function test_property_totalSupplySolvency_0() public {